CollaboRateMgmt/CollaboRate/README.md

 The CollaboRate process will benefit IT service companies, their customers and their employees alike.
 It may transform the way we do all desk jobs.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

-This process will be used in open source projects as well, especially along with open source business models.
+This process will also be used in open source projects.
+It is especially useful along with open source business models.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

 # Process Specifications